Witch and Mercenary

 Witch and Mercenary (魔女と傭兵, Majo to Yōhei) is a Japanese light novel series written by Kaeru Chōhōkiteki and illustrated by Bench Kanase.
 It began serialization on the user-generated novel publishing website Shōsetsuka ni Narō in June 2021.
-It was later acquired by Micro Magazine who began publishing it under their GCN Bunko imprint in May 2023.
+It was later acquired by Micro Magazine, which began publishing it under their GCN Bunko imprint in May 2023.
 A manga adaptation illustrated by Makoto Miyagi began serialization on Kodansha's Magazine Pocket manga website in January 2024.
+An anime television series adaptation produced by Eight Bit is set to premiere in April 2027.

+Synopsis

+On the Old Continent, witches are regarded as magic-wielding symbols of fear and hunted.
+Mercenary Zig Crane agrees to join one of these witch hunts.
+However, after fighting said witch, Saoirse, to a stalemate, they end up bonding upon realizing that they are the same: people forced to become killers by their environment.
+Agreeing that they have no future in this land, Saoirse hires Zig to escort her to the New Continent, where magic is common.
+Unfortunately, upon arriving, they learn that this peaceful country ostracizes mercenaries rather than witches, as it does not need them.
+Will Zig and Saoirse be able to adapt to this new home where their dynamics are reversed?